HrushikeshReddy97/Comprehensive_Analysis---Baskit-Delivery-/README.md

 # 📦 Baskit Order & Cancellation Analysis

 ## 📌 Project Overview
-Baskit is a premium grocery delivery service in Bangalore, specializing in **fresh fruits, vegetables, snacks, and drinks**.
+Baskit is a premium grocery delivery service in Mumbai, specializing in **fresh fruits, vegetables, snacks, and drinks**.
 The goal of this project is to clean, process, and analyze order data from top customers to gain insights into **sales trends** and **cancellation patterns**—ultimately improving service quality and customer satisfaction.

 ---